Shelter Union

 The Utzon Lecture Series was officially launched in March 2010 by Jan Utzon the son of renowned Danish architect Jørn Utzon.

-Held on am monthly basis at the UNSW Kensington campus in Sydney, the Utzon Lecture series focuses on the presentation of ideas from leading contributors of international significance in the design, delivery and management of the built environment.
+Held on a monthly basis at the UNSW Kensington campus in Sydney, the Utzon Lecture series focuses on the presentation of ideas from leading contributors of international significance in the design, delivery and management of the built environment.

-Where: The Law Theatre, Ground Floor, UNSW Law Building
+6pm Wednesday 27 May, The Law Theatre, Ground Floor, UNSW Law Building

-What: ‘Inaugural Donald K Turner Address – Sedimentary City’ Emeritus Professor Brit Andersen from The University of Queensland
+Lecture: ‘Inaugural Donald K Turner Address – Sedimentary City’

-Where: The Law Theatre, Ground Floor, UNSW Law Building
+6.30pm Wednesday 24 June, The Law Theatre, Ground Floor, UNSW Law Building

-What: ‘Architecture, Institutions and Change’ Professor Dell Upton from UCLA, USA
+Lecture: ‘Architecture, Institutions and Change’

-Where: Eternity Playhouse Darlinghurst, 39 Burton St, Darlinghurst
+7pm Wednesday 8 July, Eternity Playhouse Darlinghurst, 39 Burton St, Darlinghurst

-What: ’Towards 2026: off-site fabrication innovation emerging from completing Gaudi’s Sagrada Familia Basilica’ Professor Mark Burry from The University of Melbourne
+'Towards 2026: off-site fabrication innovation emerging from completing Gaudi’s Sagrada Familia Basilica’

-Where: UNSW Built Environment, Lecture Theatre TBC
+6.30pm Wednesday 12 August, UNSW Built Environment, Lecture Theatre TBC